-I’ve tested numerous VPNs and put their servers from all over the world through countless speed tests to determine the fastest services based on their network averages.
-I highlight not only the fastest download speeds, but also the fastest upload speeds.
+I’ve tested numerous VPNs and run their servers through countless speed tests to determine the fastest services based on network averages.
+I highlight not only the fastest download speeds, but also the fastest upload speeds, and more.
 Read below to see PCWorld’s curated list of the fastest VPNs available now.

 Why you should trust me: Here at PCWorld we’ve been testing computer hardware, software, and services since the 1980s.
 I’m continually testing all of the major VPNs on the market and many lesser-known services in order to curate a list of the very best VPNs across a variety of categories.
 For a more in-depth guide, you can check out the article on how we test VPN services at PCWorld.
 Below you’ll find my favorite lightning-fast VPNs and, below those, helpful advice about what to look for when choosing a fast VPN on your own.